5l1v3r1/GF-Phishing/README.md

 **NOTE**

-Is important that the istallation folder be C:\
+Is important that the installation folder be C:\